Unveiling the Secrets: Solutions Hidden Within Matrices

 -

 Adjugate method: This involves calculating the determinant and adjugate of the matrix.
-However, it becomes computationally expensive for larger matrices.
+On the flip side, it becomes computationally expensive for larger matrices.

 2. Eigenvalues and Eigenvectors: Eigenvalues and eigenvectors provide crucial information about the inherent properties of a matrix.
 An eigenvector of a square matrix A is a non-zero vector v that, when multiplied by A, only scales in magnitude: Av = λv, where λ is the eigenvalue (a scalar).
 Eigenvalues and eigenvectors are essential in various applications: